 - Permanent alimony has no set end-date and typically exists to help an individual who could otherwise never become self-sustaining maintain a decent quality of life.

 If you're engaged in a family law case, you need a strong attorney at your side to help you achieve an ideal outcome.
-At DeTommaso Law Group, we'll work with you to develop a unique case strategy tailored to your needs.
+At DeTommaso Law Group, LLC, we'll work with you to develop a unique case strategy tailored to your needs.

 To schedule a consultation with our team, contact us online or via phone at (908) 274-3028.